jmegner/KT21Calculator/README.md

 # KT21 Calculator
 Calculator for helping analyze shooting and fighting in Kill Team (2021 edition).
+Heavily inspired by [kt2.doit-cms.ru](http://kt2.doit-cms.ru/) and hoping to improve on it.

 Live at [jmegner.github.io/KT21Calculator](https://jmegner.github.io/KT21Calculator/).